EphraimOAgyeman/Microsoft-Excel/README.md

 | =  | A equal to B |
 | >= | A is greater than or equal to B    |
 | <=| A is less than or equal to B   |

+## Cell references
+We learnt earlier that the cell formulas can be copied.
+Now we want it to be copied intelligently.
+By this sometimes we need the column to be fixed or the rows.
+> The dollar sign does this `$`

+> =`$K10` the dollar being by just the `k` means the column is fixed but the rows can move

+> =`k$10` means the column can move but the rows cannot

+> =`$k6*(1-j$3)`meabs column k is fixed and the its rows will move, row 3 is fixed but its columns will move